COALAIP/specs/coala-ip/README.md

 ##### Final thoughts

 With this example, we've just shown you the tip of the iceberg.

 JSON-LD has tremendous powers (Aliasing, Self-Referencing, Built-in types, Indexing, ...) to do all kinds of crazy things.
 Since this specification will make use of JSON-LD heavily, we encourage to learn more about JSON-LD before continuing reading this document.
-Useful links can be found in the **Sources** section below.  *As a side note: The authors of the JSON-LD RFC have done a tremendous job writing an approchable specification.
-It features great examples and is easy to read. :+1:*
+Useful links can be found in the **Sources** section below.

 **Sources:**